datacarpentry/r-raster-vector-geospatial/_posts/2015-10-26-Rast03-Raster-Calculations-In-R.md

 * **rgdal:** `install.packages("rgdal")`

 ####Data to Download
-Download the raster files teaching dataset:

 <a href="https://ndownloader.figshare.com/files/3579867" class="btn btn-success"> Download NEON Airborne Observation Platform Raster Data Teaching Subset</a>

-The LiDAR and imagery data used to create the rasters in this dataset were collected over the <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank" >Harvard</a>
+The LiDAR and imagery data used to create this raster teaching data subset were collected over the NEON <a href="http://www.neoninc.org/science-design/field-sites/harvard-forest" target="_blank" >Harvard Forest</a>
 and
-<a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >San Joaquin</a>
+<a href="http://www.neoninc.org/science-design/field-sites/san-joaquin-experimental-range" target="_blank" >San Joaquin Experimental Range</a>
 field sites and processed at
 <a href="http://www.neoninc.org" target="_blank" >NEON </a>
 headquarters.
 The entire dataset can be accessed by request from the
-<a href="http://www.neoninc.org/data-resources/get-data/airborne-data" target="_blank"> NEON airborne data website.</a>
+<a href="http://www.neoninc.org/data-resources/get-data/airborne-data" target="_blank"> NEON Airborne Data Request Page on the NEON Website.</a>

 ####Setting the Working Directory
 The code in this lesson assumes that you have set your working directory to the